guyleonard/get_jgi_genomes/README.md

  3) GLOBUS - I am not going to even bother explaining this one as it would fill up most of this repo with bad vibes.
 GLOBUS not even once.

 All three are web based methods and are slow and prone to connection time outs and take time to scan for files and load the right interface etc etc. Luckily JGI also keep an XML document (by way of a rudimentary API) of all their projects with links to the download location of each file!
-This is good for us, XML is easily parsable!
+This is good for us, XML is easily parseable!

 **NB - Users should be aware that individual genome projects may have their own usage/licensing conditions - it is up to each user to make themselves aware of this before using the data.**

+Initially I will only focus on the Fungi portal (Mycocosm - although not, see Notes) and add in various other portals as needed, or on request.

 ## Usage

 ## Notes